 As mentioned above, these leaves are almost always much bigger and smoother on the edges than regular leaves, with more heft.
 They look much more like potato leaves than tomato leaves, thus the name.
 Potato leaves tend to give more shade to a plant than regular leaves, due to the larger area that the leaves have and more shade from each leaf.

-Some examples of potato leaf tomatoes are:
+Examples of potato leaf tomatoes are:

 There doesn’t seem to be much difference in growing the two different types of tomato leaves; one is not more productive, flavorful or pest and disease resistant than the other, or tolerant of heat or cold.
 They just have different leaves.

-One thing of note is that as far as we can tell, all potato leaved varieties are heirloom or older varieties.
-We haven’t been able to find a hybrid that is potato leaved.
+One thing of note is that as far as we can tell, all potato-leaved varieties are heirloom or older varieties.
+We haven’t been able to find a hybrid that is potato-leaved.